soonthana/XAdES/README.md

 File.WriteAllText("XML_SIGNED_DOCUMENT_FILE", xmlDoc.OuterXml);
 ```
 > ### Using certificate in HSM
-> If you have a certificate in PKCS#11 format that installed in your HSM
+> If you have a certificate in PKCS#11 format that installed in your HSM.
 > You must connect to a specific certificate / key in your HSM before signing.
 ``` csharp
 X509Certificate2 cert = null;